ScreenCoach

 As a parent, you probably know that not all screen time is created equal, and here at ScreenCoach, we acknowledge the many benefits of screen time, as long as it’s part of a balanced life.

-Screen time can be categorised into 6 types
+Screen time usage can be categorized into 6 types

 We recommend monitoring your child and taking note of what screen time works best for them and in what quantities.
 Talk to them about it!
 If they are having tech tantrums when asked to get off their screens, wait for them to calm down and have a discussion with them about how they felt and what caused the issue.
 Ask them what they think you both need to do about it.
 Talking to your child and asking them to come up with solutions – rather than simply telling them what to do – is the best way to foster co-operation.